 Getting there via Naples: Flights to Naples (BA/Alitalia/Easyjet from London Gatwick or Stansted).
-From Naples, two options: 4 hours in hydrospeed (Aliscafo) from the company SNAV (telephone +390814285555) the last departure is around 2 pm.
+From Naples, two options: 4 hours in hydrospeed (Aliscafo) from the company SNAV (telephone +390814285555) the last departure is around 2pm.
 Or a whole night crossing with company Siremar (telephone +390813172999).
 Book a cabin.
-Departure from Naples at around 9 pm, arrival at 6 am at Stromboli.
+Departure from Naples at around 9 pm, arrival at 6am at Stromboli.

 Getting there via Milazzo, Sicily: Daily connections between Milazzo and Stromboli with Ustica lines or Siremar.
 Stops at Lipari, Vulcano, Salinas, Panarea, Ginostra, Stromboli with Ustica (2 1/2 hours).
 Lipari, Panarea, Ginostra, Stromboli with Siremar (2 hours).
-First boat leaves around 7 am and last boat around 1 pm.
+First boat leaves around 7am and last boat around 1pm.
 There is a train from Rome to Milazzo which arrives early morning in Milazzo.
 Otherwise the closet airport is Catania.

-Main floor: 1 entrance hall with living area, dining area and open gallery with two single beds; 1 double bedroom with additional sleeping sofa for two people and a small en suite bathroom (with shower).
-On this floor, facing the volcano, there is the covered patio equipped with outdoor furniture; facing the sea there is a panoramic terrace.
+- On this floor, facing the volcano, there is the covered patio equipped with outdoor furniture; facing the sea there is a panoramic terrace.

-Lower floor: 1 small kitchen (with fridge with freezer, 4-ring-gas hob, oven); 1 bathroom (with shower); 1 small double bedroom.
-On this floor, facing the sea, there is a large and partly covered terrace equipped for al fresco dining (the small double bedroom opens to this terrace).
+- On this floor, facing the sea, there is a large and partly covered terrace equipped for al fresco dining (the small double bedroom opens to this terrace).

 Weekly rates in €

-4+2 PAX 6
+4+2 PAX 4